bevy-cheatbook/bevy-cheatbook/src/3d/gltf.md

 inside the Bevy [`Image`][bevy::Image] asset (the `sampler` field of type [`SamplerDescriptor`][bevy::SamplerDescriptor]).

+GLTF **Animations** describe animations that interpolate various values, such as transforms or mesh skeletons, over time.
+In Bevy, these are loaded as [`AnimationClip`][bevy::AnimationClip] assets.

 ## GLTF Usage Patterns

+A single GLTF file can contain any number of sub-assets of any of the above types, referring to each other however they like.

 Because GLTF is so flexible, it is up to you how to structure your assets.